Relocation & Recruitment Advice

 If you are looking for wealth management, family office, private equity and fund management jobs in Canada then our experienced recruiters can help, just either contact us or submit your CV online today.

-Canada is the second largest country in the world, with population of 35,851,774 million (2015 estimate).
+Canada is the second largest country in the world, with a population of 35,851,774 million (2015 estimate).
 It spans six time zones and borders three oceans.
-With highly developed economics and society, Canada relies heavily on US trade and resembles the neighbouring country economically almost in every way.
+With highly developed economies and society, Canada relies heavily on US trade and resembles the neighbouring country economically almost in every way.
 The North American Free Trade Agreement, including Canada, the US and Mexico, has brought a trade boom for Canada.

 With vast wildness, nearly 90% of Canadians live within 200km of the border with the United States and 80 % of the total population living in towns and cities.

 Although it is not considered the world’s top financial centre, Canada's banks emerged from the economic crisis of 2008-09 to become one among the strongest in the world, owing to the financial sector's tradition of conservative lending practices and strong capitalization.

 The financial services sector, recognised as one of the soundest in the world, broadly comprises of banks, trust and funds, insurance and securities, mutual funds, asset management.
 The capital, Toronto, functions as the hub of all financial and banking activities, directly employing over 250,000 people in the capital (2014).

 Few countries in the world offer an as much great quality of life as Canada.
 Whether your passion is sports, history, or culture, Canada has it all.
 Western Canada is renowned for its beautiful scenery and mountains, East Canada resembles Europe with cosmopolitan lifestyle and North Canada offers one of the best-preserved wildlife.